Can't Buy Me Love (film): Plot

 Ronald Miller is a typical high school nerd living in suburban Tucson, Arizona.
 He has spent all summer mowing lawns to save up for a telescope.
 At an opportune moment, he makes a deal with next-door neighbor and popular cheerleader Cindy Mancini.
-She had borrowed her mother's expensive suede outfit without permission to wear to a party, only to have wine accidentally spilled on it.
+She had borrowed her mother's expensive suede outfit without permission to wear to a Labor Day party, only to have wine accidentally spilled on it.
 Cindy reluctantly agrees to help Ronald look "cool" by posing as his girlfriend for a month for $1,000 (which was used to replace the ruined outfit), although she already has a boyfriend, Bobby, who is attending the University of Iowa.

 Ronald then trades his nerdy, yet loyal, friends for the popular but shallow students, and undergoes a complete clothing and hair makeover under Cindy's direction.
 Over time, a bond develops between them.
 Cindy has Ronald read a secret poem she wrote that means a great deal to her.
 In turn, Ronald reveals his interests in astronomy and space travel.
 On their last date that Ronald paid for, Cindy begins to have real feelings for him and hints that she would like to kiss him, but he misunderstands.
 The next day at school, they stage a breakup in front of a crowd, but Ronald takes things too far and says some hurtful things about Cindy in front of her friends.
-She remains calm and distant, but informs Ronald that popularity is hard work and that he needs to make sure that he "stays himself."
 The next day, Cindy notices him behaving arrogantly at school, and becomes jealous when she sees him flirting with her best friends Barbara and Patty.

 Ronald takes Patty to a school dance, where he performs a dance he learned from an African cultural show on public television he mistakenly thought was the latest dance craze performed on American Bandstand.
 At first, the other kids are mystified, but they soon join in, and Ronald's new "trendy" dancing further increases his popularity.
 On Halloween night, he and some jocks drive to the house of Kenneth, Ronald's best friend, where the jocks test his loyalty by coercing him to hurl dog feces at Kenneth's house.
 Kenneth is lying in wait and catches Ronald, but lets him go before his father can call the police.
 Kenneth ignores him the next day at school.